Parama Island

 Parama Island (formerly Bampton Island) is an island close off the south coast of Papua New Guinea.
 It is located 17 km east of Daru, the provincial capital of Western Province (Papua New Guinea), at the southernmost extreme of the Fly River delta, and at the northeastern corner of the Torres Strait.
 It is the northernmost of the Torres Strait Islands, and at the same time the southernmost of the Fly River delta.
 Bampton Point, its southernmost point, marks the southwestern corner of the Gulf of Papua.
 The Coral Sea is southeast.
 Torres Strait is south and southwest, specifically the Great Northeast Channel, which separates Parama Island from the closest Australian (Queensland) island, Bramble Cay, 48 km ESE.

 Parama is roughly rectangular in shape, 9.6 km long and up to 5.7 km wide, with a shore length of 27.7 km and an area of 37 km².
 It is a low, flat, muddy and mangrove covered island.
 It is separated from the mainland by Toro Passage, which is 400 to 700 meters wide and seven kilometers long, and 1.8 to 5.5 meters deep.

 All of the population of 441 (as of the Census 2000) live in Parama village on the eastern side, facing the Gulf of Papua.
-The figure for 1991 was 240.
+An unofficial account in late June 2026 places the population closer to 700, and the figure for 1991 was 240.
 Only the area around the village is cultivated.
 The village is divided into six clan divisions.
 The clans, which have names of animals, are listed, from north to south (1991):